 Rosenbach Museum and Library, Nakahama Manjiro’s Hyosen Kiryaku: A Companion Book.
 Philadelphia: Rosenbach Museum and Library, 1999.

 It’s all about territory and who lays claim to it.
 Moles dig tunnels underground and live generally solitary lives.
 If the tunnel of one mole breaks into the tunnel of another, a fight to the death ensues.
 As Marc Hamer wrote in his surprising memoir, How to Catch a Mole, “Fighting is in the nature of things with territories.”

-That sentence got me thinking about habitat destruction and its role in the novel coronavirus pandemic sweeping across the world the last few months.
+That sentence got me thinking about habitat destruction and its role in the novel coronavirus pandemic sweeping across the world.
 What is an animal’s habitat if not a territory?
 Every species, and every community within each species, needs a territory, a place to call home.
 Looking under “W” in our World Book Encyclopedia, I read, “Conflicts over resources are the most basic and enduring causes of war.
 Resources include land, minerals, energy sources, and important geographical features.
 The world’s first wars probably were fought over resources.”
 That’s about as basic as you can get.
 When we violate the homes of our fellow creatures, they may not consciously go into battle with us, but the environmental and health consequences can be as dire as any war.
 After all, humans aren’t the only inhabitants of this planet, though we sometimes act like it.

 Many of the worst viruses affecting humans are transmitted from bats, birds, and other animals.
 Epidemiology research shows that COVID-19, the source of our current contagion, with new fatalities every day, can be traced back to bats and possibly pangolins.
 We encroach on their environments or capture them for market, and thereby expose ourselves to new combinations of germs to which we have no immunity.